The value of a model horse depends on several factors, including

 Model Horse Blab

-discussion forums are free, and there is a section for the posting of models
+- Blab has free basic discussion forums.
+There is a section for the posting of models

 especially in antique shops; in my experience many models there are grossly overpriced.
 Having